TomJeffries97/premier-league-points-predictions/README.md

 - Clean up the library and its setup (move to pytoml for example).
 I went for the a slightly outdated setup of a library using setup.py and requirements.txt, however this is not the most modern way of doing things.
 This was done as I have more experience with this and could move forward quicker in the 3 hour slot.
+- Change logging from print statements to debug and info logs (and add much more)

 Moving forward:
 - Integrate cloud storage to the solution (save ELO files and league files to storage to reduce dependency on api)